ZacharyWM/web-talk/README.md

 # web-talk

-A web app for real-time voice communication.
+A web app that uses WebRTC and websockets for real-time voice communication.